One Hope United Names Lake Villa Campus for Ermit L. Finch

 Finch lived on campus from 1948 to ’51 and became first former client to serve on One Hope United’s Board.

 Finch took up residence at One Hope United campus (then Central Baptist Children’s Home) in 1948, following a harrowing childhood in Arkansas.
-(Watch The Impact of Ermit Finch video on YouTube.)
+(Watch The Impact of Ermit Finch video below.)

 Finch was born in Little Rock, Ark., in 1934 to a furniture salesman and homemaker.
 Both parents contracted tuberculosis in the 1940s and went to sanatoriums, after which he saw his father once a week and communicated with his mother, who was sent to New Mexico, only by letter.
 Her death in 1945 precipitated his father’s death less than 30 days later.